Xiang-Lii/hello-world/README.md

 ### 1. Download data
-You can download the data from this onedrive link into a folder named 'data' at the same path of the python files. https://1drv.ms/f/s!Ah-O7_zjI-twasUflqjSTlDqVHY?e=ARbBaw
+You can download the data ('train.csv' and 'test.csv') from this onedrive link into a folder named 'data' at the same path of the python files. https://1drv.ms/f/s!Ah-O7_zjI-twasUflqjSTlDqVHY?e=ARbBaw